 Anthony Fowler: Round of 32 (middleweight)

 Prior to the Rio Olympics, Anthony Fowler had won bronze at the 2013 World Championships and gold at the 2014 Commonwealth Games.

 His Olympic dream was ruined in 2016 when he suffered a one-sided defeat in the preliminary rounds.
 The Liverpudlian recovered from the loss to turn pro in May 2017 as a super welterweight.

 He soon racked up a record of 9-0 (8 KOs) before suffering a loss to Scott Fitzgerald in 2019 in his hometown.

 Fowler returns on July 31 at Fight Camp and takes on Roberto Garcia.

 Known as 'Pretty Boy', Sunderland fighter Josh Kelly fought at welterweight in Rio.
 He reached the round of 16 after beating Egypt's Walid Mohamed via unanimous decision.
 He then lost to eventual gold medallist Daniyar Yeleussinov.

-Savannah Marshall has held the WBO middleweight title since a dominant victory last year over Hannah Rankin.
-She is expected to make the first defence of her title in April.
+Savannah Marshall has held the WBO middleweight title since a dominant victory over Hannah Rankin in 2020.
+She has made one defence of the belt - under Peter Fury - overcoming Maria Lindberg.